faizanahemad/science-reader/new_features.md

 - Make a set of block list domains which are separate for pdf search and website search.
 - Enumerate instructions in your prompts with numbered list.
 - Code mode (prior code is stored using a separate call to LLM to describe its functionality and then retrieved later.)
+- Integrate pdfjs viewr.html into our own page so that we can track events from it and use UI events on it.

 - Intro.js for first time users
 - Local model for both embedding and LLM.
 In local mode call wizardcoder or starcoder for code additional to normal model.